alexmsalmeida/latinbiota/README.md

 ## Custom scripts

-* Directory `scripts/data_processing` contains R scripts used to parse and process data for analysis and plotting
+* Directory `scripts/data_processing` contains R scripts used to parse and process data for analysis

 * Directory `scripts/plotting` R scripts used to generate figures for manuscript